-Sriram Narayanan is the Kesseler Family Endowed Faculty Fellow of Supply Chain Management at the Broad College of Business, Michigan State University (MSU) in the Supply Chain Management Department.
+SRIRAM NARAYANAN – BIO Sriram Narayanan is the Kesseler Family Endowed Faculty Fellow of Supply Chain Management at the Broad College of Business, Michigan State University (MSU) in the Supply Chain Management Department.
 He earned his doctoral degree in Operations, Technology, and Innovation Management at the University of North Carolina in Chapel Hill.
 Sriram's primary research interests are in innovation, organizational productivity, sustainability, and inclusion in supply chains.
 In his research he attempts to blend practice and theories, and many of his academic papers are directly drawn from industry environments.
 His research is cross disciplinary.
-He has published more than 30 articles, majority of which are in top-tier journals including Management Science, Manufacturing and Service Operations, Production and Operations Management Journal, Journal of Operations Management, Strategic Management Journal, Journal of Retailing, Decision Sciences Journal, Journal of Academy of Marketing Science, among others.
-He is a regular contributor to the Supply Chain Management Review, a leading Supply Chain Management Practice outlet and has contributed to the Institute.
+He has published more than 30 articles, majority of which are in top-tier journals including Management Science, Manufacturing and Service Operations Management, Production and Operations Management Journal, Journal of Operations Management, Strategic Management Journal, Journal of Retailing, Decision Sciences Journal, Strategic Management Journal, Journal of Academy of Marketing Science, among others.
+He is a regular contributor to the Supply Chain Management Review, a leading Supply Chain Management Practice outlet.
 In recent times, much of his research has focused on community engagement and inclusion and better understanding how supply chain ideas can be applied to facilitate inclusion.

 He has served in several leadership roles in professional community of Supply Chain Management.
-More specifically he has served on the board of the Decision Sciences Institute as a Vice President of Professional Development and is currently serving as an elected Vice President of Publications for the Production and Operations Management Society.
-He has served as a co-program chair for the Production and Operations Management Society Annual conference, served as research chair for the Decision Sciences Annual Conference in November 2020, and is serving as the General Chair of the Decision Sciences Conference in 2021.
-He has served as a track chair across numerous international conferences.
+More specifically he has served on the board of the Decision Sciences Institute as a Vice President of Professional Development.
+He is currently serving as an elected Vice President of Publications for the Production and Operations Management Society.
+He served as a co-program chair for the Production and Operations Management Society Annual conference, served as research chair for the Decision Sciences Annual Conference in November 2020.
+He is serving as the General Chair of the Decision Sciences Conference in 2021.
+He has served as a track chair across numerous national and international conferences.

 He has taught project management, agile product development, technology and innovation management, and service supply chains, with a focus on solution development and scaling in digital environments.
 In addition, he has also taught several doctoral seminars within the Broad College.